Zelenskyy tells US Congress, 'We need you right now' | Politics

 - United States

-Ukrainian President Volodymyr Zelenskyy cited Pearl Harbor and the terror attacks of Sept.
-11, 2001 on Wednesday as he appealed to the US Congress to do more to help Ukraine's fight against Russia, but acknowledged the no-fly zone he has sought to “close the sky” over his country may not happen.
+Ukrainian President Volodymyr Zelenskyy cited Pearl Harbor and the Sept.
+11 terror attacks on Wednesday as he appealed to the US Congress to do more to help Ukraine's fight against Russia, but acknowledged the no-fly zone he has sought to “close the sky” over his country may not happen.

-Livestreamed into the Capitol complex, Zelenskyy said the US must sanction Russian lawmakers and block imports, and he showed a packed auditorium of lawmakers an emotional video of the destruction and devastation his country has suffered in the war.
+Livestreamed into the Capitol complex, Zelenskyy said the US must sanction Russian lawmakers and block imports.
+He showed a packed auditorium of lawmakers a graphic video of the destruction and devastation his country has suffered in the war, along with heartbreaking scenes of civilian casualties.
 “We need you right now,” Zelenskyy said, adding, ''I call on you to do more.”
 In urging a steeper economic hit to the Russians, he said: “Peace is more important than income.”
 Lawmakers gave him a standing ovation, before and after his short remarks, which Zelenskyy began in Ukrainian through an interpreter but then switched to English in a heartfelt appeal to help end the bloodshed.

 “I see no sense in life if it cannot stop the deaths,” he told them.

+Wearing a short-sleeved army T-shirt, Zelinskyy began his remarks by invoking the destruction the US suffered in 1941 when Japan bombed the naval base at Pearl Harbor in Honolulu, Hawaii, and the 2001 attacks on the World Trade Center and the Pentagon by militants who commandeered passenger airplanes to crash into the symbols of Western democracy and economy.

-Nearing the three-week mark in an ever-escalating war, Zelenskyy is using the world's leading legislative bodies as a stage to implore allied leaders to stop the Russian airstrikes that are devastating his country.
-It has also put Zelenskyy at odds with President Joe Biden, whose administration has stopped short of providing a no-fly zone or the transfer of military jets from neighbouring Poland as the US seeks to avoid a direct confrontation with Russia.
-Instead, Biden will deliver his own address following Zelenskyy's speech, in which he is expected to announce an additional USD 800 million in security assistance to Ukraine, according to a White House official.
-That would bring the total announced in the last week alone to USD 1 billion.
+“Remember Pearl Harbor?
+Remember September 11?”
+Zelenzkyy asked.
+“Our countries experience the same every day right now.”
+Nearing the three-week mark in an ever-escalating war, Zelenskyy has been imploring allied leaders to stop the Russian airstrikes.
+President Joe Biden's administration has stopped short of providing a no-fly zone or the transfer of military jets from neighbouring Poland as the US seeks to avoid a direct confrontation with Russia.
+Biden is set to deliver his own address following Zelenskyy's speech, in which he is expected to announce an additional $800 million in security assistance to Ukraine, according to a White House official.
+That would bring the total announced in the last week alone to $1 billion.
 It includes money for anti-armor and air-defense weapons, according to the official, who was not authorized to comment publicly and spoke on the condition of anonymity.

+Zelenskyy has emerged as a heroic figure at the center of what many view as the biggest security threat to Europe since World War II.
+Almost 3 million refugees have fled Ukraine, the fastest exodus in modern times.
+The US Congress has remain remarkably unified in its support of Ukraine and Sen. Angus King, the Maine independent. said there was a “collective holding of the breath” in the room during Zelenskyy's address.
+Outside the Capitol a group of protesters held a large sign lawmakers saw as they walked back to their offices.
+“No Fly Zone=World War 3.”
+Majority Whip Dick Durbin called the address heartbreaking and pledged to take on any action to stop the aggression on the Ukrainian people.
+“I'm on board with a blank check on sanctions, just whatever we can do to stop this Russian advance,'' he said.

 ''You are the leader of the nation.
 I wish you be the leader of the world,'' he sad “Being the leader of the world means being the leader of peace.”
 Invoking Shakespeare's hero last week, Zelenskyy asked the British House of Commons whether Ukraine is “to be or not to be.”
 On Tuesday, he appealed to “Dear Justin” as he addressed the Canadian Parliament and Prime Minister Justin Trudeau.
 Zelenskyy called on European Union leaders at the start of the war to do the politically unthinkable and fast-track Ukraine's membership — and he has continued to push for more help to save his young democracy than world leaders have so far pledged to do.

-Biden has insisted there will be no US troops on the ground in Ukraine and has resisted Zelenskyy's relentless pleas for warplanes as too risky, potentially escalating into a direct confrontation with nuclear-armed Russia.
+To Congress, he drew on U.S. history and the faces of past presidents on Mount Rushmore in telling the lawmakers that people in his country want to live their our national dream, just like the you have,'' he said.
+“Democracy, independence, freedom.”
+Biden has insisted there will be no U.S. troops on the ground in Ukraine and has resisted Zelenskyy's relentless pleas for warplanes as too risky, potentially escalating into a direct confrontation with nuclear-armed Russia.

 “Direct conflict between NATO and Russia is World War III,” Biden has said.
-US defence officials say they have been puzzled by Zelenskyy's demand for more warplanes.
-They say Ukraine isn't often flying the planes it has now, while making good use of other weapons the West is providing, including Stinger missiles for shooting down helicopters and other aircraft.
+Zelenskyy appeared to acknowledge the political reality of his request to “close the sky” as he seeks other military aid from the U.S.

+“Is this to too much to ask to create a no fly zone over Ukraine?” he asked, answering his own question.
+“If this is too much to ask, we offer an alternative,” calling for weapons systems that would help fight Russian aircraft.

-Even though Zelenskyy and Biden speak almost daily by phone, the Ukrainian president has found a potentially more receptive audience in Congress.
-This won't be the first time he has appealed directly to members of the House and Senate, who have remained remarkably unified in their support of Ukraine.
-Nearly two weeks ago, Zelenskyy delivered a desperate plea to some 300 lawmakers and staff on a private call that if they could not enforce a no-fly zone, at least send more planes.
+This wasn't the first time he Zelenskyy has appealed directly to Congress.
+Nearly two weeks ago, he delivered a desperate plea to some 300 lawmakers and staff on a private call that if they could not enforce a no-fly zone, at least send more planes.

-Congress has already approved USD 13.6 billion in military and humanitarian aid for Ukraine, and the newly announced security aid will come from that allotment, which is part of a broader bill that Biden signed into law Tuesday.
-But lawmakers expect more aid will be needed.
+Congress has already approved $13.6 billion in military and humanitarian aid for Ukraine, and the newly announced security aid will come from that allotment, which is part of a broader bill that Biden signed into law Tuesday.

-House Speaker Nancy Pelosi said Zelenskyy asked for help in rebuilding his country when they spoke last week.
-It was in that call that Zelenskyy asked to address the US Congress, something the Democratic leader readily agreed to.
-“The Congress, our country and the world are in awe of the people of Ukraine,” said Pelosi and Senate Majority Leader Chuck Schumer in a statement Monday announcing the address.

-Zelenskyy's next stop could be Spain.
-The speaker of Spain's Congress of Deputies has invited the Ukrainian president to address Spanish lawmakers via videolink.
-In a letter to Zelenskyy, Speaker Meritxell Batet wrote that the address “will be a magnificent opportunity for the chamber, all Spanish people and the thousands of Ukrainians living in Spain to listen to your message and express our firmest support.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)